 Application Ways and Means

 International Students must apply for the study permit after they have got the conditional acceptance letter from the concerned South African educational institution.
 Once you receive it, fill out a study permit application form

 and submit it to your nearest South African Embassy/Consulate

 Submit the following documents along with the study permit application:

-- Application form: Form BI-1738 must be completed and signed by you.
+- Application form: Must be completed and signed by you.

 - Valid Passport and 2 photographs: It should be valid for a minimum of 30 days more than the application period.

 - Payment Submission Proof: To know about the fees for study permit application, contact your nearest South Africa Office Abroad

 - Financial Resources Proof: Showing that you’re financially sound to pay your tuition fees and other expenses.
 Submit bank statements of 3 months.

 - Health Insurance Proof: Evidence of Health insurance cover must be submitted.
 It must be registered or recognised in South Africa.